flaviostutz/common-targets/README.md

 - "test-unit"
   - runs all required unit tests
   - depends on dependencies and tools to be installed already (normally via "install")

+- "all"
+  - run build, lint, test and other checks necessary to verify that this software complies with minimum quality standards
+  - useful for the developer to do a fast check on the software before pushing to the repo

 - "publish"
   - uploads the versioned software package to all registries it's supposed to be release, such as pypi, npm, DockerHub, GitHub Releases, Blob Storage etc